zio/zio/docs/howto/mock-services.md

 }
 ```

-## Mocking multiple collaborators
+### Mocking Multiple Collaborators

 In some cases we have more than one collaborating service being called.
-You can create mocks for rich environments and as you enrich the environment by using _capability tags_ from another service, the underlying mocked layer will be updated.
+We can create mocks for rich environments and as you enrich the environment by using _capability tags_ from another service, the underlying mocked layer will be updated.

 ```scala mdoc:silent
 import zio.test.mock.MockRandom